wdrbork/allergy-alert/README.md

     - To do this on Windows, run Powershell as an administrator, and call the command `Get-ExecutionPolicy`.
 It should be "Restricted."
 Then, call `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`.
 This will allow you to run nodemon.
     - If you ever want to go back on this change, simply call the command `Set-ExecutionPolicy Restricted -Scope CurrentUser`
     - For more information on execution policies, see [the Microsoft docs](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3)
-7. To run tests for the backend, navigate to the "server" directory and run `npm test`
+7. To run tests for the backend, navigate to the "server" directory and run `npm test`.
+To run tests for the frontend, navigate to the "client" directory and run `npm test`.